SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Conclusions.md

 In this lab you’ve learned how to scale out Postgres horizontally on Microsoft Azure by provisioning a database cluster and configuring the sharding key.

-More specifically you learned how to -
+More specifically you learned how to:

-*	Provision a Hyperscale (Citus) server group on Azure Database for PostgreSQL
+-	Provision a Hyperscale (Citus) server group on Azure Database for PostgreSQL
-*	Create an Azure Cloud Shell
+-	Create an Azure Cloud Shell
-*	Connect to your Hyperscale (Citus) server using PSQL
+-	Connect to your Hyperscale (Citus) server using PSQL
-*	Create a schema, define the sharding key, and load the data into the server group
+-	Create a schema, define the sharding key, and load the data into the server group